 If you’re not convinced, consider the positive impact that diversity has had on multi-cultural nations such as the USA.
 Did you know that almost half of the nation’s largest corporations were founded by first and second generation immigrants?
 Immigrants fled structured, homogenous, and class-based societies in order to pursue happiness and prosperity in a new society that awarded innovation and hard work.
 These people caused disruptions in the status quo and pulled an established populace out of complacency by encouraging competition.

-If you’re still not convinced that diversity is a good thing, then I invite you to consider what’s going on in your gut.
+If you’re still not convinced that diversity is a good thing, then consider what’s going on in your gut.
 In the same way that corporations and societies benefit from diverse populations of people and ideas, our bodies benefit from a diverse population of gut microorganisms.
 Microbial population diversity encourages competition for nutrients and sites of colonization.
-Diversity prevents single species of microorganisms to gain dominance over other species in order to implement agendas that are unhealthy to the host (i.e., you and me).
+Diversity prevents single species of microorganisms to gain dominance over other species in order to implement agendas that are unhealthy to the host.
 The evidence is clear, and clinical research has proven, that the lack of gut flora diversity promotes obesity, diabetes and a plethora of other chronic disease.

-If you’ve read my past blogs, you’ll know that I am a big proponent of healthy diets and supplement use in order to promote a happy and diverse gut flora population.
+If you’ve read our past blogs, you’ll know that Liberty Bion is a big proponent of healthy diets and supplement use in order to promote a happy and diverse gut flora population.
 It’s important to understand that when you eat, you are not only feeding yourself, but you are feeding trillions of microorganisms.
 With every bite you take, you are either creating an environment that nourishes diversity or you are depriving the beneficial bacteria in your gut.
 These beneficial bacteria help you digest food, control the calories you absorb and provide vital enzymes and vitamins as well as keep our immune systems healthy.

 So, what kinds of food promote diversity?
 Dietary fibers from fruits, vegetables, whole grains and legumes.
 Unlike other foods, such as fats, proteins or simple carbohydrates, which your body easily breaks down and absorbs, dietary fiber isn’t digested by your body.
 Instead, it passes relatively intact through your upper gastrointestinal tract and into your large intestines to become a feast for the beneficial bacteria in your colon.
 You see, while our bodies are incapable of digesting dietary fiber, the trillions of bacteria that reside within us have been consuming the stuff for eons.
 What’s more, they break the fiber down into fermentation products that our bodies need and crave for energy, such as short chain fatty acids.